brett-erwin/Hello_World/README.md

+# Project Title

+* Brett Erwin Hello World*

+# Description
+** Learn basics of GitHub.
+Created my first repository and explored different fonts.**

-# Hello_World
+# Additional Documentation

-Hello!

-My name is Brett Erwin and I am a junior at the University of Iowa.
-I am double majoring in Finance and BAIS, and I am excited to see the opportunities each of these fields will provide me.
+No additional documentation to this point.
+More will be added later if necessary.